Member of the Quebec Bar since 2004

 Languages: English, French, Spanish

 Sarah Woods is a seasoned litigator who has appeared before all levels of Quebec courts.
-Her diverse practice includes all aspects of commercial litigation, including securities litigation, shareholder disputes and class actions.
+Her diverse practice includes all aspects of commercial litigation, including securities litigation, construction and real estate litigation, shareholder disputes, as well as class actions.
 She is also involved in cases pertaining to professional liability and c-suite employment matters for executives.

 Sarah is a prolific author and lecturer.
 She has been a course lecturer at the McGill University, Faculty of Law, teaching the Civil Litigation Workshop over the last fifteen years.
 She was the co-Chair of the American Bar Association’s Securities Litigation Sub-Committee for Canada (2015-2019) and co-chaired two editions of the American Bar Association’s National Institute on US-Canadian Securities Litigation.
 In addition to being a McGill University graduate in the transsystemic program (civil and common law), Sarah also holds a bachelor’s degree in economics from Queen’s University.